 Asbestos – Non-Friable

-Non-friable asbestos materials have a binder that holds the asbestos fibers within a solid matrix and will not allow asbestos fibers to release easily unless mishandled, damaged, or are in a badly worn or weathered condition.
+Non-friable asbestos materials have a binder that holds the asbestos fibers within a solid matrix and will not allow asbestos fibers to release easily unless mishandled, damaged, or in a badly worn or weathered condition.
 To make sure that the material is non-friable, a sample can be obtained and sent to a laboratory for analysis and determination.
 Refer to our information sheet on collecting asbestos samples or contact a local asbestos inspector to have a sample taken.
 Usually, old floor tiles, tile shakes, and pipe insulation are non-friable, meaning it does not have small pieces that easily break down into dusty little particles that can lodge in the lungs resulting in the incurable disease of Asbestosis.
 Although non-friable material can be brought to the landfill for disposal, individuals are required to first obtain approval by completing a Non-Friable Asbestos Manifest and making arrangements for delivery date/time.
 This material will only be accepted Monday-Friday from 8 am to 3 pm with one workday notice.

 Batteries – Lead Acid

 Lead acid batteries (car batteries, tractor batteries, truck batteries, lawn mower batteries, etc.) cannot be disposed of at the landfill.
 Batteries that are found are placed to the side and sent to Belt’s Salvage for recycling.
 Some stores have an exchange program where if you buy a new battery, they will accept an old one in for their handling.
-At times a credit is given for the return of old batteries, often times referred to as a “core charge”.
+At times credit is given for the return of old batteries, often times referred to as a “core charge”.

 Batteries – Rechargeable

-Rechargeable batteries (cell phones, toys, cordless phones, cordless tools, etc) should not be disposed of in the landfill.
+Rechargeable batteries (cell phones, toys, cordless phones, cordless tools, etc.) should not be disposed of in the landfill.
 The landfill has a contract with the Rechargeable Battery Recycling Corporation (RBRC) to accept small rechargeable batteries (up to one pound).
 Full boxes are sent to RBRC for recycling at no charge to customers.
 If you have an APC power backup for your computers, the company will work with customers who wish to recycle their batteries in exchange for obtaining a new battery.
 Go to www.apc.com for more information on their recycling program.

-This material is from construction or deconstruction projects such as wood or asphalt shingles, treated wood, wood paneling, insulation (non-asbestos), dirt, concrete, drywall, siding and similar material.
-A discount is available Monday through Friday for clean C&D (no household, paper, plastic bags, food waste – see Compost above).
+This material is from construction or deconstruction projects such as wood or asphalt shingles, treated wood, wood paneling, insulation (non-asbestos), dirt, concrete, drywall, siding, and similar material.
+A discount is available Monday through Friday for clean C&D (no household, paper, plastic bags, or food waste – see Compost above).
 Signs are posted with a more detailed list of acceptable and unacceptable material!
 Here are a few examples of contaminated Construction & Demolition materials:

 The county landfill is able to receive, treat, and utilize petroleum and other non-hazardous contaminated soils on site.
 Effective 1 October 2005, the landfill determines the acceptability of such material.
-Any individual or company has a need to dispose of Petroleum Contaminated Soil (PCS) no longer needs to obtain approval from the Grand Junction Colorado Department of Public Health and Environment Office.
+Any individual or company that has a need to dispose of Petroleum Contaminated Soil (PCS) no longer needs to obtain approval from the Grand Junction Colorado Department of Public Health and Environment Office.

-The big news in the solid waste field is the disposal of old computers, monitors, copier’s electronic accessories, and TVs or e-waste.
+The big news in the solid waste field is the disposal of old computers, monitors, copier electronic accessories, and TVs or e-waste.
 Colorado has banned these items from all landfills and transfer stations in the state.
 In 2002, the Colorado Office of Energy Management helped fund a special turn-in event for Southwest Colorado including Montezuma & Dolores Counties.
 The second turn-in event was held in February 2004.
-The landfill now allows e-cycle during regular business hours to provide an outlet for all our community members — businesses, institutions, residents – to properly recycle and dispose of their obsolete e-waste.
+The landfill now allows e-cycle during regular business hours to provide an outlet for all our community members — businesses, institutions, and residents – to properly recycle and dispose of their obsolete e-waste.
 Natural Evolution of Tulsa, Oklahoma is the vendor that the county uses and they are certified under ISO 14001, R2, and E-Steward standards.

 Fluorescent lights should not be thrown away in the landfill.
 Special disposal buckets or boxes which are prepaid to send the materials to a hazardous materials vendor can be obtained from local resources.
 The landfill has buckets and boxes available for residential customers only to bring their UNBROKEN lights for collection and disposal.
 Customers are cautioned to not break the light bulbs as they do contain mercury.
 There is a recommended donation fee of $1 per 4-foot lamp or $2 per 8-foot lamp to help offset the cost of hazardous waste disposal (charges are approximately $2.50 per 4-foot lamp and $4.00 per 8-foot lamp).
 Commercial, industrial, and institutional (CII) customers who have fluorescent light bulbs should contact a local electrician or the landfill for sources of disposal containers.